khrid/HES_644-1_MobileDev_RacletteDB/README.md

 ### Edit a shieling location
 Long press on the marker, then move at wanted location

+### Send a notification
+When in admin mode, the "Send nofication" menu is available in the drawer.
+The user can then send a notification that will be displayed to **other** users.

 # Project gaols - Firebase
 ## Initial scope
 - [x] Room initial scope and existing nice to have